zhwa/mlir-example/book/Chapter-13-GPT-Part2.md

 **Key Implementation Detail**: The pair index `j = dimIdx / 2` uses **integer division** (`arith::DivSIOp`), not floating-point division.
 This ensures dims 0,1 get j=0, dims 2,3 get j=1 (not j=1.5!).
 This was a critical bug fix—using float division caused numerical errors in theta computation.

 **Bufferization Transform**.
-After tensor-based lowering, the bufferization pipeline converts `tensor.extract/insert` to `memref.load/store`, `tensor.empty` to `memref.alloc`, and tensor loop-carried values to memref in-place updates.
+After lowering, the bufferization pipeline converts `tensor.extract/insert` to `memref.load/store`, `tensor.empty` to `memref.alloc`, and tensor loop-carried values to memref in-place updates.
 The result is efficient memref code with nested loops and direct memory access.

 **Integrating RoPE into Attention**.
 RoPE modifies the attention computation: